kyle-mckay/COMP210-U4/docs/how-to-ransom.md

 # How To Identify a Ransomware Scam

-As destructive as ransomwhere attacks can be, they dont happen immediately.
+As destructive as ransomware attacks can be, they dont happen immediately.
 Due to their complicated nature, if your systems have the appropriate security setup there may be some early warnings signs of a ransomwhere attack.

 According to the [Associates of Legal Administrators](https://www.alanet.org/legal-management/2021/november-december/table-of-contents/how-to-spot-the-early-signs-of-a-ransomware-attack-and-take-action), the following are common early signs of ransomware: